frozenproof/stunning-octo-telegram/C_06_Docker+K8S/Docker/Docker Step by Step.md

 ```
 - **logs** option specify the output the container generated
 - **hello-world-container** is the container name we chose from previous step
-# Step 8: Stop and remove the container
+# Step 8: Stop and remove the container, image

 - Stop the container first
 ```